 The MBD certificate program (MBD CP) is a program that will:

-Explain and demonstrate how to capture Product Manufacturing Information (PMI) in the selected CAD system, as well as guide participants through learning activities to help them gain real world experience capturing the information in a MBD format.
+- Explain and demonstrate how to capture Product Manufacturing Information (PMI) in the selected CAD system, as well as guide participants through learning activities to help them gain real world experience capturing the information in a MBD format.
 Participants are assumed to have previous experience with CAD.

 How is the class delivered?

-- Self-paced: Participants will register at any time throughout the year and will watch pre-recorded lectures and demonstrations on their own schedule and will complete exercises at their own pace.
+The class is self-paced.
+Participants register at any time throughout the year and watch recorded lectures and demonstrations on their own schedule and will complete exercises at their own pace.
 Participants taking this option will still have access to the instructor through email to ask questions as they complete the material.